Downtown Girls

-Downtown Girls is an MTV reality show about five girls living in New York City.
+Downtown Girls is an MTV reality television series about five girls living in New York City.
 The series debuted on June 1, 2010.

 Synopsis

 Five girls discover and discuss love and life in the city that never sleeps.
 They document their struggles, successes, and failures in their professional lives, as well as their dating lives.
 While their luck is almost always uncertain, the one thing that is certain is their devotion to each other.